 It involves a casino, gambling site, or crypto bonus.
 MrBeast has no official casino, no crypto giveaway, and no gambling site.
 He launched a gaming business called Beast Games, but it is a legitimate entertainment venture with no connection to any of the scam sites.
 Any site claiming otherwise is fraudulent.

 The bot or site asks for unusual permissions.
-If you are being asked to authorise a Discord bot that wants to read your messages, DM your friends, or access your account data, decline and investigate what the application actually is before proceeding.
+If a Discord bot wants to read your messages, DM your friends, or access your account data, decline and check what the application does before proceeding.

 What to Do If You Receive One of These Messages